 To clean up, cut all the dead, browned stems back – don’t just pull, as the coreopsis is shallow-rooted and you will pull up the plant.
 I do a combination – mostly cutting with a bit of pulling.
 The green leaves you see are seedlings of an early spring blooming geranium-type plant (I don’t think it’s a hardy geranium, but I can’t actually remember…) which I pulled.
 It’s really not too aggressive, and it blooms and leafs out earlier than many other plants, so I leave it – pulling the seedlings and sometimes replanting them in hard-to-grow areas.

 This patch is the farthest corner of the flower bed and holds a yarrow plant (right corner), sweet william (center), and the mystery geranium-like plant (upper left).
 See how nice it looks for the beginning of March?
 That’s why I leave it and deal with the reseeding.
 After lots of cutting back and weeding of errant grasses it looks more like a flower bed again.
 I don’t clean up the yarrow completely – it’s a plant I often lose, so I like to see where the new growth is and will clean it up a bit more in May.

 Oh, and what don’t you see?
 The newspaper and mulch.
 All our compost got used in the veggie garden – plus I ran out of time.
 So, yes, I’ll probably have to weed a bit again.
 Sigh…we gardeners just do what we can, don’t we?

-Did you get any major garden tasks done?
+Did you get some spring garden clean up done or any other major garden tasks?